-the lease had been made with the new lessee originally, a higher rent would have been charged to reflect the increased risk in lending the money secured by the lease.
+Where the lease is used as a financing instrument, the "rent" is in substance interest and return of capital investment and the rate of the rent depends on the credit rating of the lessee.
+Ordinarily, a major lessee with a prime credit rating will be given a long-term lease at a lower rent than would be asked of another lessee.
+If the original lessee abandons, the lessor may be able to relet at a higher rental, but the new lessee may not have the credit rating of the former lessee and, if the lease had been made with the new lessee originalty, a higher rent would have been charged to reflect the increased risk in lending the money secured by the lease.
 In this case, a requirement to mitigate damages would deprive the lessor of the benefit of the transaction since the credit rating of the lessee involved in the transaction determines the rent.
-Even where the lease is not part of a financing arrangement, the same consideration applies because a lessee with a prime credit rating will often be required to pay less rent than a tenant whose ability to pay the rent is suspect.
+Even where the lease is not part of a financing arrangement. the same consideration applies because a lessee with a prime credit rating will often be required to pay less rent than a tenant whose ability to pay the rent is suspect.
 In addition, where a financing arrangement is not involved, the desirability of a particular tenant may be a factor that significantly influences the amount of the rental.
 For example, the lessor of a shopping center may offer a very favorable rental to a particular tenant who will attract customers for the entire center.
-If this tenant later wishes to leave the location, the available replacements may be stores that cater to a different clientele; but the lessor may not want any of these stores because he wishes to preserve the quality of the merchandising in the shopping center.
+If this tenant later wishes to leave the location, the available replacements may be stores that eater to a different clientele; but the lesser may not want any of these stores because he wishes to preserve the quality of the merchandising in the shopping center.
 Under existing law, the coercive effect of the full rental obligation can be used by the lessor to make the original tenant live up to its bargain.
 This recommended remedy will permit the parties to retain this effect of the existing law.